niubility000/PDJ-Media-Repeater/README.md

 Double click the .srt file in the webpage to launch PDJ Media Repeater.

-Note: To change the settings or add a favorite sentence, you need login the filebrowser with an account which has the permission to "Create files and directories"  It will add a "favorate.txt" file in current folder after you change the settings or add a favorate sentence.
+Note: To change the settings or add a favorite sentence, you need login the filebrowser with an account which has the permission to "Create files and directories".
+It will add a "favorate.txt" file in current folder after you change the settings or add a favorate sentence.
 ![Preview](https://github.com/niubility000/PDJ-Media-Repeater/blob/main/!!!notes/screenshot3.jpg)

 To change the password, the root dir, the port..., please see "Filebrowser Settings with command lines".